 By Ali Frances, Horticulture Specialist

-Connection, calm, teamwork, and accomplishment are some of the benefits patients have experienced by working in the garden.
-Over the summer, under the direction of Deb Kuzmin and Steve Canterbury, Hanley Origins built a beautiful raised bed garden on the east side of the main campus.
-Since the fall, one group a week has been coming to work in it.
+Hanley Center at Origins has a beautiful raised bed garden on the east side of the main campus that was created under the direction of Deb Kuzmin and Steve Canterbury.
+Connection, calm, teamwork, and accomplishment are some of the benefits patients have experienced from working in the garden.
+Since it was built, one group a week has been coming to work in it.
 Patients have been sowing vegetable and flower seeds, transplanting mature plants, building trellises, weeding, fertilizing, and labeling.
 They have reported feeling useful, helpful, calmer, proud, and able to connect the process of growing plants to their process of recovery, both of which take openness, willingness, patience, and nurturing.

 Over time many metaphors related to recovery have emerged.

 Planting a seed and tending to plants – these things take time to yield results.
 Patients clearly see this in the work that we do in the garden.
 When we sow bean and tomato seeds, they understand that these plants will not be harvest-ready the next day or even the next week.
 But with patience, vigilance, nourishment, and time, their efforts will bear fruit.
 They are able to relate this to recovery – being patient with themselves, tending to their own needs, one day at a time.
 Step by step, their efforts add up and bear fruit.

 A connection related to pruning was made.